 Qi horse

-Jackie trained extensively under four-time Olympic U.S. Eventing Team physiotherapist, Jo-Ann Wilson.
-With Jo-Ann’s endorsement, she has worked with U.S. Eventing Team horses, Grand Prix competitors, and Kentucky 3-day contenders.
-She is currently the West Coast affiliate of Jo-Ann Wilson and assists in teaching the Wilson Meagher Method of equine sportsmassage biannually at the Downeast School of Massage in Maine.
+Jackie trained under four-time Olympic U.S. Eventing Team physiotherapist, Jo-Ann Wilson.
+She is currently Jo-Ann’s West Coast affiliate and assists in teaching the Wilson Meagher Method of equine sports massage at the Downeast School of Massage in Maine.
+Her experience spans equine athletes across multiple disciplines and levels of sport, including U.S. Eventing Team horses, Kentucky Three-Day contenders, Grand Prix competitors, and Tevis endurance athletes.

-Jackie studied the healing art of Qi gong through a traditional apprenticeship in Chinese Energy Medicine under Grand Master Hong Liu.
-During her 16 years of study and practice alongside Master Hong, she treated both humans and animals, before focusing her work on horses.
+Jackie undertook a traditional apprenticeship in Chinese energy medicine with Grand Master Hong Liu.
+Over 16 years of study and practice with Master Hong, she treated both humans and animals, and became his only apprentice specifically trained to work with horses.
+She carries forward a rare and authentic lineage of Qi Gong, uniquely adapted to equine care.

-Jackie has over 20 years experience in energy medicine, massage and veterinary emergency and critical care nursing.
-She holds an RVT credential in California, a B.Sc. in pre-veterinary medicine from the University of Connecticut and is currently pursuing a master’s in equine science at the University of Edinburgh.
-Jackie works with endurance, eventing, hunter-jumper, dressage, reining, trail and companion horses across California.
+Jackie brings over 20 years of experience in energy medicine, massage, and veterinary emergency and critical care nursing.
+She is a licensed RVT in California, holds a B.Sc. in pre-veterinary medicine from the University of Connecticut, and is currently pursuing a Master’s degree in Equine Science at the University of Edinburgh’s Royal (Dick) School of Veterinary Studies.

 Science - intuition - Energy